 Depression (major depressive disorder or clinical depression) is a common but serious mood disorder.
 It causes severe symptoms that affect how you feel, think, and handle daily activities, such as sleeping, eating, or working.
 To be diagnosed with depression, the symptoms must be present for at least two weeks.
 After diagnosis, many patients are left wondering how to take a step a forward.
 It’s important to remember that depression — even the most severe cases — can be treated.
 Two of the most effective treatments for depression are Ketamine and TMS, both of which we offer at Cambridge Biotherapies.

-One of the most important factors in treating depression is the initiation of treatment: the earlier it begins, the more effective it is.
-These depression treatments usually include medications, psychotherapy, or a combination of the two—however, some forms of depression can prove resistant to these typical methods.
+One of the most important factors in treating depression is the initiation of treatment: the earlier it begins, the more effective it is likely to be.
+Treatments for depression usually include medications, psychotherapy, or a combination of the two—however, some forms of depression can prove resistant to these typical methods.
 That’s where Cambridge Biotherapies comes in.

-For depression that has proven resistant to traditional treatments, Cambridge Biotherapies offers TMS therapy services and Ketamine therapy services.
-Both of these depression therapies are proven to be more effective than conventional medications, especially for depression that has not responded to previous medication trials.
+For depression that has proven resistant to traditional treatments, we offer both TMS and Ketamine therapy.
+TMS therapy services and Ketamine therapy services.
+Both of these treatments are proven to be more effective than conventional medications, especially for depression that has not responded to previous medication trials.

 No two people are affected the same way by depression and there is no “one–size–fits–all” for treatment.
 It may take some trial and error to find the treatment that works best for you.
-At our Cambridge/Boston depression clinic, our depression therapists and Ketamine and TMS treatments can start you on the path towards depression recovery.
+At Cambridge Biotherapies we take time to understand the nature of each person’s symptoms, and collaboratively decide which treatment will be most likely to help.

 Some forms of depression are slightly different, or they may develop under unique circumstances, such as: